biozal/interview-memory-game-java/readme.md

  - sample-data3.json
 - sample-data4.json

-Your program should not hard code the file name and instead take it as an argument to run the program.
-Other files **WILL** be used during code review.
+Your program should not hard code the file name to read the data from and instead take it as an argument to run the program.
+Other files not provided in this repo **WILL** be used during code review.

-The GameRepositoryFileImp class should be used for reading in the data from the disk and returning the POJO **ONLY**.
+A GameRepositoryFileImp class should be created and used for reading in the data from the disk and returning the POJOs **ONLY**.
 You are free to make as many other classes and interfaces as required to break your code into logical units to be able to test and run the program.

 ## Testing
 Unit and Integration tests should be provided in the test folder to test your code.